-It's no secret Montreal is a foodie mecca with more than 4,700 restaurants listed on TripAdvisor at last check.
-Of those, at least one thousand of them are solid bets, including some that never get mentioned in blogs or anywhere in the media and yet keep attracting full houses as the years go by.
+It's no secret Montreal is a foodie mecca, but there are several hidden gems that never get mentioned in blogs or anywhere in the media and yet keep attracting full houses as the years go by.

 Montreal has romantic restaurants on every bustling street corner.
 There are swaths of Montreal businesses worthy of mention on this list, but we've pared it down to 16.
 Romance and sensuality are part of what makes Montreal, well, Montreal.

 Address330 Rue Marie-Anne, Montréal, QC H2W 1B1, Canada